halilayyildiz/cs-essentials/design/system-design-template.md

   - Backward compatibility ? versioning ?
 - Data Model
   - What we store ?
   - Where we store ?
-SQL vs NoSQL database, cache
+SQL vs NoSQL database, cache, persistent queue
   - How we store ? write as is and aggreagated ?
 - Inter component communication
   - RPC protocol ?